-In the form of entertaining caricature, black face has been used throughout the Western world to justify slavery, emphasize white superiority, and reinforce racial segregation.
+In the form of entertaining caricature, black face has been used throughout the Western world to justify slavery, to emphasize white superiority, and to reinforce racial segregation.
 It has taken many different appearances over the last few hundred years, but its essence has consistently been the mockery of the idea of racial equality.
-Banned in most parts of the world and widely considered part of a racist past, black face is still practiced extensively in the Netherlands.
-During the Sinterklaas festivities which span three weeks in November and December, black-faced figures called Zwarte Piet (Black Pete) dominate TV, cinema, classrooms, commercial enterprise and the family home.
+Banned in most parts of the world and widely considered part of a racist past, today, black face is still practiced extensively in The Netherlands.
+During the Sinterklaas tradition, a festivity that spans over 3 weeks in November and December, black faced figures called Zwarte Piet (Black Pete) dominate TV, cinema, classrooms, commercial enterprise and the family home.
 Rooted in myth and nostalgia, the figure of Zwarte Piet is deeply cherished by the majority of Dutch people.
 Considered a quintessential part of Dutch identity, those voicing criticism against the figure have been ignored, bullied, arrested, and threatened.

-In this video hoax, which was released on November 21, 2013, a Dutch man appears on a Canadian talk show to explain why critics are simply misunderstanding the Dutch tradition.
-In doing so, the character reflects the majority opinion in the Netherlands, including of the prime minister and major media powerhouses, which make it nearly impossible for critical voices to challenge not just Zwarte Piet but the broader issue of the presence of colonial cultural products in Dutch society.
+In this video hoax, which was released on YouTube on November 21, 2013, a Dutch man appears on a Canadian talk show to explain why critics are simply misunderstanding the Dutch tradition.
+In doing so, the character reflects the majority opinion in the Netherlands, including of the prime minister and major media power-houses, which make it nearly impossible for critical voices to challenge not just Zwarte Piet, but a broader issue of the presence of colonial cultural products and thought still present in Dutch society.

-In July 2014, an Amsterdam court ruled that Zvarte Piet’s black face was indeed racist and an amended character, Cheese Pete, has partially replaced the figure in most official ceremonies for the 2014 holiday season.
+Update: In July 2014, an Amsterdam court ruled that Zvarte Piet's black face was indeed racist and an amemded version, Cheese Pete, will partially replace the figure in most official ceremonies for the 2014 holiday season.
 More info here.